keif/image-optimizer/README.md

-# Image Optimizer
+# Squish - Image Optimizer

 An API-first image optimization service built with Go and Fiber.
-Designed for local development with future expansion to a multi-user SaaS platform.
+Squish is designed for local development with future expansion to a multi-user SaaS platform.

 ## Live Demo